Preparing for a Devils River Trip

 Adverse weather can have a strong, negative impact on a river trip, so it is critical to check the weather forecast and water levels prior to your trip.
 Water depth and flow rate levels at Pafford Crossing (33 miles downriver from Baker's Crossing) are available on the International Boundary and Water Commission (IBWC) Rio Grande Flow Conditions website.

 Coming from the north, Baker's Crossing is 62 miles south of Ozona on SH 163, or 70 miles southwest of Sonora.
 Coming from Del Rio, Baker's Crossing is 21 miles north of Comstock on SH 163.
-Starting February 1, a Devils River Access Permit (DRAP) will be required for all river trips which access TPWD-managed lands, including the Baker's Crossing put-in.
-The cost of a DRAP is $10.
-Drop-off is recommended, as the former private campground and parking areas at Baker's Crossing are not open to the public.
+A Devils River State Natural Area Access Permit (DRSNAAP) is required for all river trips which access TPWD-managed lands.
+The cost of a DRSNAAP is $10.
+Drop-off is recommended, as overnight parking at the Baker's Crossing overnight launch campsite is not recommended.

 Public access site for put-in: